 Side By Side

-One of the most popular countertop mix and match designs place one countertop made of one material, such as granite, just right beside another countertop made of a different material, such as butcherblock.
-This design visually separates the two countertops, each with their own respective functionality and workspace.
+One of the most popular countertop mix and match designs places one countertop made of one material, such as granite, beside another countertop made of a different material, such as butcher block.
+This design visually separates the two countertops, each with its respective functionality and workspace.
 Homeowners get to enjoy how one material looks while having the option to make the most out of the other countertops’ functionality.
-Install a water and heat resistant for your sink and stove countertop, then a wood countertop for your eating area
+Install water and heat resistance for your sink and stove countertop, then a wood countertop for your eating area.

 If a striking statement is what you need, then opt for having a high contrast countertop design.
 Pair up pale limestone with dark hardwood, or try out white marble with high-sheen concrete.
 Aside from the color, you can also experiment with contrasting textures- try out rough and smooth for a tactile as well as a visual treat.
 A wooden kitchen island exudes a warm aura; combine it with steel perimeter countertops for a clash of contemporary and rustic.